Troy E. Walton

 Important Facts About Mesothelioma Wrongful Death Claims

-- Wrongful death cases apply when the victim has passed away due to a mesothelioma diagnosis.
+- Mesothelioma wrongful death claims can be filed when a victim of asbestos exposure has passed away due to mesothelioma cancer.

-- The legal process usually ends in a settlement amount or verdict award.
+- The wrongful death legal process usually ends in a settlement or a verdict.

 What Is a Wrongful Death Claim for Mesothelioma?

-This type of lawsuit filed is a claim after death of the mesothelioma victim.
-These claims are different from personal injury lawsuits, which involve a person filing a claim against a company for causing their health issue.
+Wrongful death claims are different from personal injury mesothelioma claims, which involve a person filing a legal claim against an asbestos company for causing their current health issue.
 The patient must be alive to file a personal injury claim.

 Attributes of a Wrongful Death Mesothelioma Lawsuit

-Parties who may file a mesothelioma wrongful death lawsuit include:
+Parties who may file a mesothelioma wrongful death lawsuit or trust fund claim include:

-- Immediate family members – In every state, very close family members (spouses and children) may file.
+- Immediate family members – In every state, close family members (spouses and children) may file.

 - Life partners – In some states, life partners and financial dependents can file.